 Home » Hemp State Laws » Alaska

-This guide provides educational, state‑specific information on Alaska’s hemp and hemp‑derived cannabinoid laws as of May 3, 2026.
-It is for educational purposes only and not legal advice.
+This guide provides educational information on Alaska’s hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+It is for educational purposes only and does not constitute legal advice.

 Alaska hemp laws: quick overview